Elbridge New York

 A big Yes Indeed is in order.

-The Wayside Irish Pub is a favorite of both the living and the spirits.
-Its flowing, positive and friendly energy makes the restless spirits feel better and forget for a while what is making them unhappy or disappointed in their lives, so sadly cut short.
-One spirit has requested help in leaving, so hopefully a medium can be invited to help.
+This place is a favorite of both the living and the spirits who have a connection to the land or the structure.
+Its flowing, positive and friendly energy makes the restless spirits feel better and forget for a while what is making them unhappy or disappointed in how they ended life.
+One spirit has requested help in leaving, so hopefully a medium can be invited to help this spirit to leave this world.

 LOCATION